 Backstraps and cherries: it's a combination you might not have thought of but one you'll never forget after you try it!
 The sweetness of the cherries and cream sherry simmered with earthy thyme and shallots is balanced by tangy balsamic vinegar and spicy brown mustard.
 Drizzle the cherry sauce over a perfectly cooked medium-rare venison backstrap steak for an elegant meal you'll never forget!

-Venison Steak with Flathead Cherry Sauce Recipe
+Venison Backstrap with Flathead Cherry Sauce

 - 1 lb venison backstrap (or other steak cut)